THE DANCE SERIES

 EXCLUSIVE SEASON TICKET HOLDER BENEFITS

-You can swap your tickets from one production of the Dance Series 3-Show Season Ticket Package to any Des Moines Performing Arts presentation in the Broadway Series, Temple Comedy Series, or Live at the Temple Concert Series.*
+You can swap your tickets from one production in the Dance Series Season Ticket Package to any Des Moines Performing Arts presentation in the Broadway Series, Temple Comedy Series, Family Series, Live at the Temple Concert Series or Nat Geo Live Series*

 *If you are swapping shows into a Broadway Package Add-On, you may do this at any time.
 All other show swaps will begin when tickets for your desired production go on public sale.
 If new tickets are higher priced than original tickets, payment for the difference will be applied at the time of substitution.
 These requests must be made at least 24 hours prior to your scheduled curtain time.
 Show substitutions can be made in-person at the Civic Center Ticket Office or by calling (515)246-2322.